Use it on trains and buses! A great value ticket: the "Kamakura Free Environmental Ticket"

 All year round except January 1st to 3rd

-*Sales are not available when the sales location is closed.
+*Not available on days when the sales location is closed.

 Fee: